SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 ## Notes

-<a id="fn1">1</a>: Haber is a _provisional_ member of the club, as he is also to some
+<a id="fn1">1</a>: Haber is a _provisional_ member of the club, as he is to some
-extent the father of modern chemical warfare.
+extent also the father of modern chemical warfare.
 Opinion on his membership status is therefore somewhat divided. [↩](#fn1a)

 <a id="fn2">2</a>: Though, admittedly, at huge costs in fossil-fuel-derived fertilizers.
-Probably a net win overall, but climate change may change our opinion here, as well. [↩](#fn2a)
+Probably a net win overall, but climate change may temper our opinion here, as well. [↩](#fn2a)

 <a id="fn3">3</a>: An eccentric but fascinating community of people attempting to become
 more rational, more deliberate, more responsive to evidence, and able to live better